-In a lot of older homes, while replacing windows can be an expensive option, sometimes it’s actually cost-effective to replace them, and that’s because the windows eventually will pay for themselves through lowered heating and cooling costs.
-When choosing energy-efficient storm windows, be sure to take a look at the labeling and consult our guide to understanding the energy performance rating of windows.
+In a lot of older homes, while replacing windows can be an expensive option, sometimes it’s actually cost-effective to replace them.
+That's because the windows eventually will pay for themselves through lowered heating and cooling costs.
+When choosing energy-efficient storm windows, be sure to take a look at the labeling and consult the Energy Saver guide to understanding the energy performance rating of windows.

 Window treatments and coverings such as awnings, blinds, and draperies can help aesthetically improve your home while providing energy savings.
 While ineffective at reducing air leakage or infiltration, it’s often cheaper than replacing windows while reducing heat loss in the winter and heat gain in the summer.
 Check out some of Energy Saver's tips for window treatment options for your home.

-Summer will be here before you know it, so I hope these tips help you make energy-efficient changes to your home this spring!
+Summer will be here before you know it, so follow these tips to help you make energy-efficient changes to your windows this spring!

 Subscribe to receive updates from Energy Saver, including new blogs, updated content, and seasonal energy saving tips for consumers and homeowners.